rolandtoth/FilterBox/README.md

 Here you can define where to search.

 `selector` is a CSS selector of the DOM node, `items` is also a CSS selector to set the items you would like to show/hide.

 An optional `sources` array can also be set, containing CSS selectors defining the nodes where FilterBox actually searches.

 If `sources` are not set, all text will be used inside `items`.

-If you you would like to filter a table, the target `selector` could be table.world-countries", `items` could be "tbody tr". `sources` could be omitted but if you would like to search in eg. the second column you could set it to `[tr td:nth-child(2)]`.
+If you would like to filter a table, the target `selector` could be table.world-countries", `items` could be "tbody tr".

+`sources` could be omitted but if you would like to search in eg. the second column you could set it to `[tr td:nth-child(2)]`.

 ### useDomFilter